Mohammed Sabeel (footballer, born 1991)

 Mohammed Sabeel (Arabic: محمد سبيل) (born 8 September 1991) is an Emirati footballer.
-He currently plays as a defender for Kalba.
+He currently plays as a defender for Dibba Al-Hisn.

 Career

 Mohammed Sabeel started his career at Al-Shabab and is a product of the Al-Shabab's youth system.
-And then he played with Al-Jazira Al-Hamra and Masafi.
+And then he played with Al Jazirah Al-Hamra and Masafi.

 Dubai

 On 4 May 2015 left Masafi and signed with Dubai.

 Ajman

 On 7 August 2017 left Dubai and signed with Ajman.
 On 15 September 2017, Mohammed Sabeel made his professional debut for Ajman against Al-Jazira in the Pro League.

 Kalba

 On 20 June 2020 left Ajman and signed with Kalba.